Starting the school year safe

 Be alert on the roads – especially around school bus stops and in school zones.

 Follow traffic safety laws in school zones.
-The speed limit generally drops to around 20-25 mph in all school zones during school hours.
+The speed limit generally drops to around 20 to 25 mph in all school zones during school hours.

 Don’t pass a school bus that is stopped on the side of the road.
 This one is extremely important.
 Often, school buses stopped in or on the side of the road are picking up or dropping off students.
 If you see a stopped school bus – you should stop and wait until it starts moving.